kwhinnery/starfox/README.md

 Install from npm with `npm install --save starfox`.
 Can require both on the server, and for client-side code if you're using [browserify](https://github.com/substack/node-browserify).

+# DEMOS

+Check out `demo/demo.js` for a bare-bones example.
+For an example of controlling an AR Drone quadcopter with the gamepad input, check out `demo/drone.js`.

 # API

 ### Server

-See the demo directory, specifically `demo/app.js` for a simple example.
 Requiring the `starfox` module returns a singleton object, which is an [EventEmitter](http://nodejs.org/api/events.html#events_class_events_eventemitter).

 ~~~javascript
 var starfox = require('starfox');